pingcap/go-ycsb/README.md

 ## Database Configuration

-You can pass the database configurations through `-p field=value` in the command line directly.
+You can pass the database configurations through `-param field=value` in the command line directly.

 Common configurations: